-While lab work is very exciting, it is important to be clear about the proper precautions for chemical hazards and how to complete lab assignments.
+This quarter, we are back in the lab again for some in-person experimentation.
+While this is exciting for many reasons, it is important to be clear about the proper precautions for hazards, both old (chemical) and new (COVID), and how to complete lab assignments.

-The chemical safety document can be found on the last page of the syllabus.
-I will go over this sheet in lab and you will read, sign, and turn it in to the CANVAS assignment before performing any experiments, worth 5 points.
+The chemical safety document is on the last page of the syllabus.
+I will review this sheet in lab, and you will read, sign, and turn it in to the CANVAS assignment before performing any experiments worth 5 points.